 You have a blog and you want advertisers buying space from you.
 Perfect blog monetization!

-A well-designed media kit can work as one of the strongest tools to attract advertisers to your blog.
+A well-designed digital media kit can work as one of the strongest tools to attract advertisers to your blog.
 Let’s dig in some more details and reasoning for a steller blog media kit.

-Brand kits are a powerful tool that will help you present your blog more professionally, and at the same time, media kit serves as an ID card of your blog.
+Brand media kits are a powerful tool that will help you present your blog more professionally, and at the same time, digital media kit serves as an ID card of your blog.
 That is where all your statistics, facts, topics, and numbers should go so that potential clients can get a better picture of it.

 Do Only Influencers Use it?